 Under Pennsylvania’s comparative negligence laws, if the accident was only partially your fault, you may be able to collect a portion of your losses from other negligent parties.
 For example, if you were 40% at fault for your slip and fall accident because you were drinking, but the hotel where you were staying was 60% at fault for your accident because of poor maintenance, you may be able to collect 60% of your medical bills, lost wages, and other damages.

 How much is my slip and fall case worth?

 How much your slip and fall case is worth depends on how the accident happened, how badly you were hurt, and how extensive other damages were (such as medical expenses).
 The worth of your slip and fall case may also depend upon how much supporting evidence there is in the case, how negligent the at-fault party was, and whether you suffered permanent injuries.
-The best way to get an estimate of how much compensation you could collect from your slip and fall claim is to speak with a knowledgeable Philadelphia slip and fall lawyer about the specific details of your accident.
+The best way to get an estimate of how much compensation you could collect from your slip and fall claim is to speak with a knowledgeable Pennsylvania slip and fall lawyer about the specific details of your accident.

 Request a Free Philadelphia Slip and Fall Case Evaluation Today

 Slip and fall accidents can be serious, life-changing events.
 If a property owner or management company is to blame, they are responsible for your losses, including medical bills, lost wages, and pain and suffering.
 To learn more about your possible premises liability claim, consider scheduling a free, private consultation with a Pennsylvania slip and fall attorney.
 I want to hear your story and help you.
 Call today at 1-215-771-0430 (Cell) or 1-800-InjuryLaw (1-800-465-8795) to learn more or fill out the contact form and I will get back to you right away.